midist0xf/cbpfexamples/README.md

 A C program to show how to attach a cBPF filter program to a raw socket.

-cbpfprogs file contains different filters with different level of complexity.
+cbpfprogs.txt file contains different filters with different level of complexity.

 ## USAGE